How Can I Sue a Nursing Home for Neglecting my Grandparent’s Care?

 The purpose of this phase is to streamline the legal process and avoid an expensive court trial if possible.
 In Michigan, there is a required waiting period before the case moves forward and during this time the participants are encouraged to settle out of court.

 Phase III: Pre-Trial

-During the Investigation and Discovery phases of the lawsuit, you and your attorney will have filed the appropriate paperwork with the state and the nursing home representatives to make sure that all the state timelines and statutes have been met.
+During the Investigation and Discovery phases of the lawsuit, you and your attorney will have filed the appropriate paperwork with the state and the nursing home or assisted living facility representatives to make sure that all the state timelines and statutes have been met.

 In the pre-trial phase there will be further investigations as a follow-up to questions learned in the Discovery Phase, and there may even be an opportunity for mediation to bring the suit to a close.

 If the case has not been settled out of court, then a court date will be set, and the case will be heard before a jury.
 There may still be room for mediation if the jury reached a verdict.

 The litigation surrounding a medical malpractice lawsuit concerning negligence in a nursing home can be very complex since proving liability can be difficult.
 You need an experienced law firm that understands and has dealt with all the nuances associated with nursing home neglect cases.

 At the Law Offices of Cochran, Kroll & Associates, P.C. we have handled many of these cases, and we can anticipate the complexities and the approach needed to solve them.
 Contact us at Cochranlaw.com or call us at 1-866-MICH-LAW (1-866-755-9502) to obtain a free consultation and the assurance that your claim will be handled correctly.